 So, ‘Barnie’, as his alias will henceforth be known, said he would bring over the five pound Freshers’ t-shirt that he had promised me.
 Instead he came with a bottle of wine.
 As first encounters go, it was even more awkward than the others so far because I didn’t know what button to press to open the doors.
 For five full minutes he was plastered behind the plate glass door miming directions to me.
 Kind of wish he would’ve stayed there though.

 When I finally saw him ‘in the flesh’, so to speak, he came on full force, completely abandoning the ‘Mr. Nice Guy’ persona.
 My vulnerability was easier to read than a stop sign and he took full advantage of this discomfort, physically prodding me from my stiff position on the chair.
-Like some kind of creepy psychotherapist, he urged me to ‘chill’ by forcing me to spread my arms and legs out on the bed unlike a foetal position, like ‘a starfish’ (cringe).
+Like some kind of creepy psychotherapist, he urged me to ‘chill’ by forcing me to spread my arms and legs out on the bed like ‘a starfish’ (cringe).
 He kept making up weird games to play, like quizzing me on Lord of The Rings trivia and basically persuading me to sit on his lap, his face a hair’s breath away from mine.